bamame/Final-Assignment---Process-Documentation/README.md

 - **Eclipse**: Development environments.
 - **Jmeter Selenium**: Performance testing tool and Automation testong tools.

  # 5. System Deployment

 ## Objective
-This phase focuses on preparing and executing the system deployment.
-Key activities include creating deployment packages and guidelines, reviewing them for quality, submitting them to the Deployment Center, and coordinating with the Deployment Center to complete the deployment process.
-The phase concludes with setting the baseline for future iterations and finalizing the deployment.
+The system deployment phase involves preparing deployment packages and guidelines, reviewing them for quality, and submitting them to the deployment center.
+It includes coordinating with the deployment center to execute the deployment and finalizing the baseline for future iterations after successful deployment.

 ## Key Activities
 - Start: Begin the deployment process.